Henr1k80/node-caching-fetch/README.md

 If there aren't any cache headers set in the origin, this module will not help you, it will only be an extra middle layer that does nothing.

 An example of usage can be found in example.mjs

+Example is requesting a site running a .NET site I have made for testing this module https://github.com/Henr1k80/CacheHeaderTestingApi